First, A Word about Our Name

 VOCA (known at inception as the Volunteer Development Corps) was established in 1970 to provide volunteer assistance in developing countries.
 In 1983 its name was changed to VOCA.

 In 1985 VOCA was the first implementer of the USAID-funded Farmer-to-Farmer program.
-All told, over 11,000 assignments have been carried out in 130 countries by highly qualified volunteer specialists.
+All told, over 11,000 assignments have been carried out in more than 130 countries by highly qualified volunteer specialists.
 Most assignments provide short-term expertise to complement long-term development projects.

 Volunteers have included bank presidents, beekeepers, coffee roasters, food processing experts, grain storage specialists, and business magnates.
 After the fall of the Soviet Union, a substantial number of assignments were carried out in Central and Eastern Europe and the Newly Independent States, in many cases providing entrepreneurs there with their first exposure to the dynamics of the private sector and modern commercial operations.
 Before she became secretary of agriculture and executive director of UNICEF, Ann Veneman advised Belarus on agriculture policy as an ACDI/VOCA volunteer.